The Dome at America's Center: Legends of the Dome game

 On Saturday, July 23, 2016, the Isaac Bruce Foundation hosted a charity flag football game to raise money for the Isaac Bruce Foundation and relive great memories from the Rams' time in St. Louis.
 Many members of the Greatest Show on Turf including Kurt Warner, Dick Vermeil, Mike Martz, Torry Holt, Ricky Proehl, Az Hakim, Marc Bulger, Orlando Pace, Aeneas Williams, and many others were among the players and coaches involved.
 At halftime, 2016 Pro Football Hall of Fame and longtime Rams All-Pro left tackle Orlando Pace was honored.
 Retired Navy Petty Officer Generald Wilson performed the National Anthem.
 The former "Voice of the Rams" Steve Savard called the game live on 101 ESPN radio in St. Louis.
 10,600 fans were on hand for the game.

 Religious conferences

 Currently, the building hosts the annual Joyce Meyer Ministries Love Life Women's Conference, attended by 10,000 to 20,000 women each year.
-The building also hosts the Church of God in Christ's annual Holy Convocation.
-Other major religious conventions/conferences include:
+Other major conferences include: